philipgleissner/thickjournals_online/README.md

 Full text files of annual volumes of journals, used for stylometric analysis to identify difference between journals in terms of word frequency patterns: Neva, Novyi mir, Oktiabr', Sibirskie ogni, Ural.

-R script used for stylometric analysis, using R Package by Eder, M., Rybicki, J. and Kestemont, M. (2016).
+R script (stylo_script) used for stylometric analysis, using R Package by Eder, M., Rybicki, J. and Kestemont, M. (2016).
 “Stylometry with R: A Package for Computational text analysis.”
 R Journal 8(1): 107-121.